 Boat Fishing and Navigation

-For boat ramps and walk-in water access, see the Minnesota Department of Natural Resources Water Access Maps and Boating and Canoeing for locations.
+For boat ramps and walk-in water access, see the Minnesota Department of Natural Resources Boating and Canoeing.
 The Metro Area Rivers Guide by the Minnesota Department of Natural Resources is an excellent guide to boating the Mississippi, Minnesota, and St. Croix Rivers.

 Hunting opportunities within the Mississippi National River and Recreation Area are somewhat limited as much of the park lies within a heavily populated metropolitan area, but opportunities do exist.

 Minnesota Valley National Wildlife Refuge